NathStevo97/certifications-notes/kubernetes/CKAD/06_Pod-Design/05-Jobs.md

 - To run multiple instances / pods to complete the job, add the property `completions` should be added as a sibling to `template`.
   - Pods will be created sequentially as each are completed.

-- To create jobs in parallel rather than sequentially, add `parralellism` property as a simpling to `completions`.
+- To create jobs in parallel rather than sequentially, add `parralellism` property as a sibling to `completions`.
   - Creates `x` pods simultaneously (so long as the system can handle it)

 - More recommended to use `parralellism` rather than sequential creation as this could create more pods than necessary.